-During the Registration Revision Period you may add, drop or change a course from credit to audit through the Student Portal with no academic or financial penalty.
+Before the add/drop deadline you may add, drop or change a course from credit to audit through the Student Portal with no academic or financial penalty.
 You are responsible for any change of registration made necessary by final grades at the end of a semester.
 Please consult the Academic Schedule for specific dates for regular semester courses.
 For courses that do not follow the regular semester format, please contact the Office of the Registrar.